Firedrops/qmrl_mtb/README.md

 ### Written for debian-based OS.
 May work on similar architectures with no or minor syntax tweaks.
 1. Set up a docker account if you haven't https://www.docker.com/
 2. Ensure `git` is installed
-3. Clone this git project `git clone https://github.com/Firedrops/qimr_mtb.git` and navigate to the folder (usually ~/qimr_mtb/)
+3. Clone this git project `git clone https://github.com/Firedrops/qmrl_mtb.git` and navigate to the folder (usually ~/qmrl_mtb/)
 4. Open `duser.txt`, `dpass.txt`, and `lpass.txt`.
 Replace `placeholder` text with your docker username, docker password, and linux password, respectively.
-5. Optional: In case your working directory is not `~/qimr_mtb/`, open and edit the first few lines of `init.sh` to match your working directory.
+5. Optional: In case your working directory is not `~/qmrl_mtb/`, open and edit the first few lines of `init.sh` to match your working directory.
 6. Run `init.sh`.
   init.sh checks for existing docker installation, and installs it automatically if it is not found, and
     logs in to docker, and
-      pulls the qimr_mtb docker image, and
+      pulls the qmrl_mtb docker image, and
         creates a directory `~/dhost_mount` to share files in/out of the docker, and runs and and attaches user input into the docker image.
   At this point (you can see when your user input becomes `root@xx...xx`) you are inside the docker, and can use its tools.